Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 Which I think is perfectly acceptable for demo software.

-Going through the files manually, I found 25 that had my face visible, but some were in a crowd or obscured, three were of my back (!) and two were with a false moustache
+Going through the files manually, I found 25 that had me in them, but some were in a crowd or obscured, three were of my back (!) and two were with a false moustache